 Cook Islands Electrical Outlets & Power Plugs© CookIslandsPocketGuide.com

 The Cook Islands’ Voltage and Frequency

-If your country of origin uses a voltage that ranges between 220v and 240v, then you will be able to use your appliances and gadgets in the Cook Islands with no problem at all.
-This includes countries like New Zealand, Australia, Europe, the UK and the majority of Asia and Africa.
+If your country of origin uses a voltage that ranges between 220V and 240V, you will be able to use your appliances and gadgets in the Cook Islands without any problems.
+This includes countries such as New Zealand, Australia, Europe, the UK, and the majority of Asia and Africa.

+Cook Islands Electrical Outlets & Power Plugs© CookIslandsPocketGuide.com